ponylang/pony-tutorial/content/runtime-basics/quiescence.md

 + they have an empty message queue
 + they cannot be sent new messages (i.e., there are no aliases to them)
-+ they are not registered for events from the runtime (via the ASIO system)
++ they are not registered for events from the runtime (via the ASIO subsystem)

 Once no more messages are being sent and no more behaviors are executing, the *quiescent* program is terminated.